Common problems with renting

 You may rent a property from a private landlord when you are a student and the information on this page should be helpful.
 If you are a student and renting accommodation owned by or rented out directly to you by the educational establishment the problems you may have are likely to be different and the rules about how to solve them are also different.
 For more information see Student Housing.

 A legal contract exists between a landlord and a tenant whether or not anything is written down.

-A verbal agreement may simply be based on the conversation the landlord and tenant had when they originally agreed on the terms of the letting.
+A verbal agreement may simply be based on the conversation you and the landlord had when you originally agreed on the terms of the letting.
 A verbal contract may, however, be difficult to enforce, especially if there were no witnesses to the agreement.

-If your tenancy started after 1 May 2013 your landlord or lettings agency should have given you a tenant information pack before the start of your tenancy.
-The pack has information in it about your rights and responsiblities and the rights and responsibilities of your landlord.
-Visit the Scottish Government's website at www.scotland.gov.uk to find out more about tenant information packs.
+If your tenancy started between 1 May 2013 and 1 December 2017 your landlord or letting agency should have given you a tenant information pack before the start of your tenancy.
+The pack has information in it about your rights and responsibilities and the rights and responsibilities of your landlord.
+Visit the Scottish Government's website at www.gov.scot to find out more about tenant information packs.

 A landlord can be guilty of breaching consumer protection rules if vital information about the property is not disclosed to the prospective tenant.
 The types of omissions are, for example, outside noise from being under a flight path, close proximity to a noisy footpath or disturbances from neighbours that are known about.
 The landlord may also be breaching the consumer protection legislation if any of the facilities in the property are not as they were described.

 If a tenant chooses to give up the tenancy because of these problems the landlord should not retain any money for ending the tenancy early.
 The landlord may be in breach of the Unfair Trading Regulations 2008.

 If you are in this situation, get advice from your local Citizens Advice - where to get advice.